 She has established a threefold career as a soprano, a contemporary theatre performer, and a teacher with an interest in research.

-Odile has won prizes at numerous competitions (Canari opera prize, 1 st prize at the 2012 Marseille operetta competition, Enesco contemporary singing prize, Alain Fondary audience prize…).
-She is at home in coloratura and lyric coloratura repertoire such as Queen of the Night, Cunégonde, Fille du Régiment, Olympia, Ophélie, Elvira, Konstanze..., which she sings with sparkle and consummate ease.
+Odile has won prizes at numerous international competitions (Canari opera prize with Gabriel Bacquier as president of the jury, 1st prize at the 2012 Marseille operetta competition, Alain Fondary audience prize, Enesco contemporary singing prize with Viorica Cortez as president of the jury, Vincenzo Bellini competition).
+She is at home in a broad Classical and Romantic repertoire for coloratura and lyric coloratura, which she sings with sparkle and consummate ease:

 Handel’s Cleopatra and Morgana, Mozart’s Queen of the Night (her signature role), the eponymous heroine of Lucia di Lammermoor, Marie in Donizetti’s Fille du Régiment, Amina in Bellini’s Sonnambula, Olympia in Offenbach’s Contes d’Hoffmann, Cunégonde in Bernstein’s Candide, Zerbinetta in Strauss’ Ariadne auf Naxos, as well as Lakmé, Juliette and Ophélie in Ambroise Thomas’ Hamlet in the French repertoire.
 Her virtuosity as Queen of the Night and Cunégonde led to her being cast in international touring productions of Mozart l’Opéra Rock and Amadeus, in which she also played Konstanze.